Acceleration of positive muons by a radio-frequency cavity

 A single-anode microchannel plate (MCP) located at the downstream end of the beam diagnostics line was used to measure the arrival time of the particles.
-The effective area of the MCP corresponded to a circle 42~mm in diameter, with an aperture ratio of 60\%.
-The output signal of the MCP was digitized with a 250~MS/s waveform digitizer.
-For the profile measurement of muons, an MCP-based beam profile monitor (BPM) was used~\cite{KIM201822}.
+Its effective area corresponded to a circle 42~mm in diameter, with an aperture ratio of 60\%.
+Its output signal was digitized with a 250~MS/s waveform digitizer.
+For the profile measurement, an MCP-based beam profile monitor (BPM) was used~\cite{KIM201822}.
 The effective area of the BPM was 40~mm in diameter.
-The exposure time of the profile monitor was 500~ns for each muon pulse.
+The exposure time was 500~ns for each muon pulse.
+Signals from muons were identified based on the MCP response, allowing rejection of decay positron events~\cite{OTANI2019162475}.

 Figure~\ref{fig:tof} shows the time distributions of the MCP pulses where the time origin is the arrival of the surface muon at the muonium target.
-A clear peak was observed at 2280~ns when both the rf power was turned on, and the laser frequency was tuned to the resonance of the 1S-2S transition, corresponding to the accelerated muons.
+A clear peak was observed at 2280~ns when both the rf power was turned on, and the laser frequency was tuned to the resonance of the $1S$-$2S$ transition, corresponding to the accelerated muons.
 The time of flight (TOF), defined as the time difference between the laser irradiation and the muon arrival at the MCP, was $1032\pm4\pm18$~ns, where the first uncertainty was statistical and the second was systematic, mainly coming from the uncertainty of the laser irradiation time.
 The TOF agrees with the simulated value of $1009\pm5$~ns, where the uncertainty came from the muon transportation inside the Soa lens.
-The muon intensity was $ 2 \times10^{-3}$~$\mu^+$/pulse during this measurement, with 10\% -- 40\% smaller pulse energy of the laser compared to the pulse energy during the measurement of the 5.7~keV muon intensity.
+The muon intensity was $ 2 \times10^{-3}$~$\mu^+$/pulse, with 10\% -- 40\% smaller pulse energy of the laser compared to the measurement of the 5.7~keV muon intensity.
+The acceleration efficiency, defined as the accelerated muon intensity to the 5.7~keV muon intensity excluding the muon decay loss, was 50\%.
+However, considering the difference in the laser energy between these two measurements, the actual efficiency exceeded this value.